qgrail/obsidian-ai-assistant/README.md

 Prompt mode allows you to use a selected piece of text from your note as input for the assistant.
 From here you can ask the assistant to translate, summarize, generate code ect.

-### Image Assistant
+### 🖼 Image Assistant
-Generate images for your notes.
+Generate images for your notes.\
+In the result window, select the images you want to keep.\
+They will automatically be downloaded to your vault and their path copied to your clipboard.\
+Then, you can paste the images anywhere in your notes.

 <img src="gifs/image_generator.gif" alt= “” width="55%">

+### 🗣 Speech to Text
+Launch the Speech to Text command and start dictating your notes.\
+The transcript will be immediately added to your note at your cursor location.

 ## Settings
 ### Text Assistant